 If you have recently received a diagnosis of Meniere’s disease and are doing some research to learn more about your condition, that is commendable.
-However, please take the proper precautions to ensure that the information you are being provided is accurate.
+However, please take the proper precautions to ensure that the information you have is accurate.
 We’re going to correct a bunch of misinformation regarding Meniere’s disease that we have discovered while researching articles for this website.
 After debunking the myths, we will share with you some information regarding a natural way that hundreds of patients have found significant relief in case studies.

 Here are some of the worst offenders when it comes to misinformation we have found online:

 Correction: Meniere’s disease is a vestibular syndrome that presents with vertigo, tinnitus, hearing loss, and a feeling of fullness in the ear.
 Some of these symptoms flare up when the patient experiences endolymphatic hydrops, a technical term for when there is too much fluid in the ears.
 Some sites refer to Meniere’s disease as idiopathic endolymphatic hydrops.
 Basically, that means there is too much fluid in the ear with no known underlying cause (that’s what the idiopathic part means), but that makes even less sense.
 If you are blaming the fluid on Meniere’s, then how could it be idiopathic?

-- Misinformation: The average onset of Meniere’s occurs between ages 40 and 60. – Correction: Most diagnoses take place between ages 20 and 60, so don’t write off the possibility of Meniere’s because you haven’t reached middle age yet.
+Correction: Most diagnoses take place between ages 20 and 60, so don’t write off the possibility of Meniere’s because you haven’t reached middle age yet.
 The average onset of Meniere’s disease is in a person’s 40s.
 It is also important to note that occurrence is roughly equal regardless of gender.

 Correction: About 0.2% of the population (or 2 out of 1,000) have Meniere’s disease.
 This misinformation was published by US News and World Report.
 It looks like just a bit of bad math, and technically the article was still accurate because it said, “less than 2 percent,” and 0.2% is definitely less than 2%.
 It is still surprising that it got by the editor of a major news source.
 According to the most recent report (which is actually about 5 years old), there are approximately 615,000 cases in the US.

-- Misinformation: Only about 10-15% of Meniere’s patients will end up with bilateralism (the disease affecting both ears). – Correction: It could be as much as 50% of patients who will end up with bilateral Meniere’s.
+Correction: It could be as much as 50% of patients who will end up with bilateral Meniere’s.
 The key to stopping this process seems to be receiving proper care since it can take up to 30 years for bilateral symptoms to appear.
 On the other hand, the low jeopardy of bilateralism is sometimes used to convince a patient to engage in risky treatment, such as surgeries that involve severing the vestibular nerve on one side or potentially losing hearing in one ear from injections.
 Understanding the increased risk of developing the condition in the other ear may cause patients to second-guess such drastic measures.

 Upper cervical chiropractors have been providing help for Meniere’s disease patients for decades.
 What makes this subspecialty of chiropractic uniquely suited for helping patients with vertigo and other Meniere’s symptoms?
 Here are a few body functions that are supported by upper cervical spine health: